plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ## Goals for this GLSL code:

-Before writing any code, I have found it helpful to write out what patterns or effects you are trying to create.
-This also helps define an end point.
+Before writing any code, I recommend listing your visual and code goals.
+This helps keep your exploration intentional and define an end point.

 1. Create a hypnotizing spiral pattern.
 2. Use frame buffer feedback delay.
 3. Make the pattern colorful and nice to look at (eye candy).
 4. Code runs in real time (< 17 ms, or > 60 FPS).

-## The GLSL Example: Interactive Spiral
+## The Example: A Melting Interactive Spiral

 The end result is shown below, running in Shadertoy.
-However, I recommend using "[The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}" GLSL compiler by Shawn Lawson for learning and experimenting, as it live-compiles and has some small quality-of-life functions.
-I encourage you to follow along and copy the codes into [The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"} so you can experiment along the way.
+However, I recommend using "[The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}" GLSL compiler by [Shawn Lawson](https://www.shawnlawson.com/bio/){:target="_blank"} for learning and experimenting, as it live-compiles and has some small quality-of-life functions.
+I encourage you to follow along and copy the codes into The Force so you can experiment along the way.

+(*Also: shout out to [Char Stiles](https://charstiles.com/){:target="_blank"} for introducing me to The Force during her GLSL workshop at The Frank-Ratchye STUDIO for Creative Inquiry at CMU.
+She was an inspiration for making this tutorial.
+Check out [her work](https://www.youtube.com/watch?v=6QyzGgq64MM){:target="_blank"}!*)

 I have include some mouse interactivity in this shader.
 Click and drag on the screen!